allenai/mmc4/README.md

 ## Missing data

 In Feb 2025, the original copy of mmc4 hosted at AI2 was accidentially deleted.
 Thanks to some heroic efforts from [Weizhi Wang](https://victorwz.github.io/) and [Zekun Li](https://github.com/Leezekun/) who kindly provided their locally saved copies of mmc4 to be re-hosted, the corpus is (partially!) available again.
+Specifically: the "fewer faces" splits (both full and core) are available.
 The remaining missing files are:

 - mmc4, originally hosted at `https://storage.googleapis.com/ai2-jackh-mmc4-gated-public-41423/data_v1.1/docs_shard_{$SHARD}_v2.jsonl.zip`.
 - mmc4-core, originally hosted at `https://storage.googleapis.com/ai2-jackh-mmc4-gated-public-41423/data_core_v1.1/docs_shard_{$SHARD}_v3.jsonl`